railwayapp/docs/src/docs/reference/support.md

 ### Priority Threads

 For Pro plan users, threads created in the [Help Station](https://help.railway.app) are treated as **High Priority**.
-These threads are guaranteed a response from the Railway team within 3-5 business days (if community members are unable to help).
+These threads are guaranteed a response from the Railway team within 1 business day (if community members are unable to help).

 We pay special attention to threads created by Pro users and ensure that questions or concerns are resolved in a timely manner.